mrucker/kpirl-kla/README.md

 ## Architecture Principles/Tradeoffs

 This repository was designed primarily for understandability and extensibility.
-Because of this the code leans heavily on MATLAB's closure functionality to preserve state while reducing dependencies.
-A consequence of this decision is less vectorization and more function calls.
-This means there is room for considerable compute improvement with a different implementation.
+Towards this end, the code leans heavily on MATLAB's closure functionality to preserve state while reducing dependencies.
+One consequence of this decision is a reduction vectorization and an increase in function calls.
+Taken together this means there is room for considerable compute improvement with a different implementation.

 ## Directory Structure